 On your trip to Lisbon, you can spend couple of days in discovering the beaches.
 Especially during summers, Lisbon beaches are packed with tourists who come on a holiday from every other part of the world.
 You can even explore all beaches in a single day as all of them are well-connected with public transportation.
 Some of the best beaches of Lisbon are Praia da Conceição, Cascais, Praia do Tamariz, Estoril, and Praia de Carcavelos, which can be reached by train.

-If you are planning to rent a car then you can visit Praia da Adraga, Praia das Bicas and the southern Costa da Caparica, and Praia do Creiro (Serra da Arrábida), which are about 40-50kms away from Lisbon.
+If you are planning to try car rental in Portugal, Lisbon then you can visit Praia da Adraga, Praia das Bicas and the southern Costa da Caparica, and Praia do Creiro (Serra da Arrábida), which are about 40-50kms away from Lisbon.
 Moreover, if you are traveling to Lisbon in summers then you can take the mini train that runs from the towns of Praia da Fonte da Telha to Costa da Caparica.
 These beaches are less crowded and will provide the privacy that you need.
 A word of caution here is that the Lisbon beaches are extremely crowded in the month of July and August.
 The best months for sunbathing on the beach are May to September.

 Lisbon Oceanarium is a beautiful aquarium that has four huge tanks, and each tank represents the four ocean climates of the globe.
 There are two types of exhibitions held in Lisbon Oceanarium; permanent and temporary.
 Both exhibitions are educational that provides information and knowledge on oceans.
 Here, you will feel as if you are in the midst of nature because there are more than 8000 animals and plants, about 10,000 fishes, and approximately 500 species in the Oceanarium.